tanhauhau/tanhauhau.github.io/content/cfp/svelte.md

 It's unbelievably easy to create a cool slick transition in Svelte.
 Do you ever wonder how Svelte make it so simple? or how does Svelte make it performant and smooth?

-In this talk, we will be looking into the transition mechanism, how Svelte coordinates transitions across components, and what make them performant.
+In this talk, we are going to take a deep dive to look at the transition mechanism, how Svelte coordinates transitions across components, and what make them performant.

 At the end of the talk, you will have a deeper appreciation of Svelte transition.